Embassy Funds for Belarus 2019 – the deadline 20.03.2019 @ 23:59

 - Applications must be relevant to the NFRP – MATRA or the Human Rights Fund objectives;

-- The duration of a project may not exceed twelve months;
+- The duration of a project should not exceed twelve months (Beginning from July 2019)

 - The project goal should be clearly stated, as well as the expected results;